 The name is a combination of Renaissance and essence, which is an apt name for a company bringing about serious innovation in watchmaking while maintaining the simple essence of timekeeping.

 Instead of traditional watch hands, the Type 1 uses spherical discs with engraved indications that act as the hands.
 Each disc has a separate function, just like a traditional regulator watch.
 For the Type 1, there are discs for hours, minutes, seconds, and the day of the week.
 These discs revolve and point to their respective engraved ring (the numbers on the outer chapter ring are printed), indicating the current time and day.

-The discs are part of the patented system invented by Ressence that consist of three eccentric biaxial satellites inclined at 3° and 4,75°, comprising 18 gear and 28 jewels make up the so-called “module.”
+The discs are part of the patented system invented by Ressence that consists of three eccentric biaxial satellites inclined at 3° and 4,75°, comprising 18 gear and 28 jewels that make up the so-called “module.”